2024/2025

 (5) Decisions under subsections (1) and (4) are made on the basis of a professional assessment.

-34. Programme elements which students wish to have transferred from other programmes will be transferred on the basis of the normalised workload specified in ECTS points and stipulated in the relevant degree regulations.
-Due to the structure of the programme, discrepancies may occur between the equivalent number of ECTS credits and the actual amount of ECTS transferred, as the number of ECTS credits for the programme must total the number of ECTS credits stated in section 1(1).
+34. Programme elements which students wish to have transferred from other programmes will be transferred on the basis of the normalised workload specified in ECTS credits and stipulated in the relevant degree regulations.
+Due to the structure of the programme, discrepancies may occur between the equivalent number of ECTS credits and the actual amount of ECTS credits transferred, as the number of ECTS credits for the programme must total the number of ECTS credits stated in section 1(1).

 (2) If the programme element in question is assessed according to the 7-point grading scale or the 13-point grading scale at the academic institution at which the examination was taken, and if this programme element equates or replaces a programme element which according to the exam regulations of these study regulations is assessed according to the 7-point scale or the 13-point scale, the grade will be transferable, but converted into the 7-point scale if assessed according to the 13-point scale.
 In all other cases, the assessment will be transferred as ‘Pass’.
 Examinations transferred as ‘Pass’ are not included in the calculation of the final grade point average.